 They will steal your seat in the house, and then look up at you with innocent eyes, as if saying “You weren’t keeping that warm for me?”
 Couch potatoes have nothing on them, and you can be sure you’ll have a cuddle buddy on those cold winter mornings.

 6. They are a generally healthy breed

-They are very healthy dogs, and not as susceptible to common health concerns as other breeds, although it is still recommended to have them checked for hip dysplasia as a preventative measure.
+Dutch Shepherds are very healthy dogs, and not as susceptible to common health problems as other breeds, although it is still recommended to have them checked for hip dysplasia as a preventative measure.
 As far as other health concerns, the Dutch Breed Club reports that there are no serious mental or physical issues commonly seen in the breed.
 You can rest assured that your dutch shepherd will likely not need many trips to the vet!
 Keeping them on a normal diet and ensuring they are not overfed will ensure that they stay as healthy as possible.

 7. They are a great family dog